pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Yes, most countries do *something* at the school level.
 But actual research is barely existent; what little there is, is usually limited to small groups and all the biases of simplistic educational studies.

 My impression has been that there are too few AT users among the mathematical community - support is so poor, few make it to college let alone research-level.
 Accordingly, few have both the skills and the luxury to think freely about the problem.
 (T.V.
-Raman is one of the few exceptions and I'm still grateful he gave Davide and me the opportunity to work with the ChromeVox team for a week - and to meet Volker Sorge who was on sabbatical at Google Research back then.)
+Raman is one of the few exceptions and I'm still grateful he gave Davide and me the opportunity to work with the ChromeVox team for a bit - and to meet Volker Sorge who was on sabbatical at Google Research back then.)

 Anecdotally, the most consistent feedback I've seen in educational studies comes down to "I want it to be read like my teacher/prof reads it in class".
 That sounds an awful lot like users want to have what authors want to say, and matches the core principles pretty well.
-It's one of those "did you need a study for that?" moments and yet it shows how flawed the current approaches are.
+It's one of those "did you need a study for that?" moments (yes, we do) and yet it shows how flawed the current approaches are.
 Yes, it's a common paradigm that authors should enable AT users to customize their output.
 But if you take away the author's ability to express themselves, are you really helping users?

-But even assuming I'm wrong in my assessment for lower level equation layout: for mathematically heavy research?
+Assuming I'm wrong in my assessment for lower level equation layout: for mathematically heavy research material?
 There's absolutely nothing to base an opinion on.

-They probably want TeX annotations because research-level users very likely know TeX syntax.
+Those users probably want TeX annotations because research-level users very likely know TeX syntax.
 But is that what they **need**, e.g., when exploring a complex expression?
-[Fun fact, some European communities favor presentingTeX strings in Braille - starting from first grade.]
+[Fun fact, some European communities favor presenting TeX strings in Braille - starting from first grade.]

 ### interlude

 This discussion is usually skewed by two major factors: US users and blind users.
 As with most of the web, the US dominance has led to people ignoring other factors.
 If it works for US users, it's fine, amiright.
-So the limited MathSpeak and Nemeth implementations in MathPlayer were enough to woo the US accessibility community and its influence wooed the rest.
+So the limited MathSpeak and Nemeth implementations in MathPlayer were enough to woo the US blind community and its influence wooed the rest.

 To take an example.
 Blind users (especially students) need to write assessments using the tools their classes require.
 If they need to use MS Word, they'll need something to paste into Word.
 MathML was originally conceived as just such an exchange format for print equation layout - abstracting the minimal common ground so that each engine could reasonably present it.